h2non/pook/README.rst

 -  Map/filter mocks easily for generic or custom mock expectations.
 -  First-class JSON & XML support.
 -  Simulated raised error exceptions.
--  Network delay simulation (only available in ``aiohttp``).
+-  Network delay simulation (only available for ``aiohttp``).
 -  Pluggable and hackable API.
--  Does not support WebSocket.
+-  Does not support WebSocket traffic mocking.
 -  Works with Python +2.7 and +3.0 (including PyPy).
--  Dependency-less: just 2 small dependencies for JSONSchema and XML comparison helpers.
+-  Dependency-less: just 2 small dependencies for JSONSchema and XML tree comparison.

 Supported HTTP clients